Wonderful Western Port

 Deep, steep-walled tidal channels allow 2-3 metre tides to sweep through the bay four times each day.
 At low tide, approximately 40% of Western Port is exposed mud and seagrass.
 Well-mixed oceanic waters produce clean, coarse sands on the seabed at Western Port’s southern reaches.
 In the north-eastern parts of the bay the waters become more turbid and the sediments finer.
 Rocky reefs are not common in Western Port but support rich diversities of invertebrates and seaweeds.

 Birdwatchers and scientists have counted 115 species of waterbirds, waders and seabirds.
 They account for 65% of Victoria’s bird species diversity and over 30 migratory waterbird species listed under international conservation agreements.

 Policy and planning

 The Marine and Coastal Act (2018) provides an integrated and coordinated approach to planning and managing Victoria’s marine and coastal environment.
 The Marine and Coastal Policy guides decision makers in the planning, management and sustainable use of Victoria’s marine and coastal environment.
-The first statewide Marine and Coastal Strategy will be finalised in 2021 and will include an implementation plan identifying priority actions to be completed over the next five years, and outline responsibility for delivery and timeframes.
+The first statewide Marine and Coastal Strategy includes an implementation plan identifying priority actions to be completed over the next five years, and outlines responsibility for delivery and timeframes.

-Responsibility for planning and development on Western Port’s coasts and seabed generally lies with the Department of Environment, Land, Water and Planning, which also oversees the legal accountabilities of several Coastal Committees of Management around Western Port.
+Responsibility for planning and development on Western Port’s coasts and seabed generally lies with the Department of Energy, Environment and Climate Action, which also oversees the legal accountabilities of several Coastal Committees of Management around Western Port.

 The Department also coordinates Protecting Victoria’s Environment – Biodiversity 2037 – the Victorian Government’s statewide strategy to protect and improve biodiversity.